How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 E09 error — heater fault

-This step-by-step repair guide walks you through fixing e09 error — heater fault on your Bosch SHPM88Z75N.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing the E09 error — heater fault on your Bosch SHPM88Z75N.
+With the right tools and a little bit of patience, most homeowners can complete this repair within 1–2 hours, saving themselves from a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.